-Cruise price per person excludes (mandatory, unless customer provides own): Nitrox for EANx-certified divers (US$ 5 per fill), scuba equipment (US$ 30 basic set per day), dive insurance, harbor & national park fees (approx. US$ 120 Komodo, US$ 100 Ambon, US$ 250 Banda Neira harbour fee, US$ 220 Raja Ampat National Park fee per person).
+Cruise price per person excludes (mandatory, unless customer provides own): Nitrox for EANx-certified divers (US$ 5 per fill), scuba equipment (US$ 30 basic set per day), dive insurance, harbor & park fees (Komodo: US$ 170 , Raja Ampat: US$ 200).
 15 Lt tank (US$ 5 per tank).
 Unless otherwise stated, all the listed items need to be paid on arrival (cash only).

-Optional extras: Alcoholic drinks, soft drinks, torches, dive computer, SMB recommended.
+Optional extras: Alcoholic drinks, soft drinks, torch, dive computer, SMB recommended.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 Non-diver rate: 10% off the published price.

 Single supplement (if you do not want to share accommodation): There is a single bed cabin on this boat.
-Otherwise, this is optional - single travellers may choose to share another cabin or pay a supplement of 90% of the published price.
+Otherwise, this is optional - single travellers may choose to share another cabin, or pay a supplement of 90% of the published price for their own cabin.

-M/V Empress II normally accommodates 10 guests (13 full charter) in a variety of 5 lower deck cabins.
+M/V Empress II normally accommodates 10 guests (13 for full charter) in a variety of 5 lower deck cabins.
 1 ensuite cabin with 1 double and 1 single bed (Cabin D).
-2 cabins with 1 double and 1 single bunk bed (Cabins B & C), 1 cabin with 3 single beds (Cabin A) and 1 single bed cabin (Cabin E) which share 1 bathroom and guests can use the shower on the dive deck.
+2 cabins with 1 double and 1 single bunk bed (Cabins B & C), 1 cabin with 3 single beds (Cabin A) and 1 single bed cabin (Cabin E).
+There is 1 shared bathroom and guests can use the shower on the dive deck.
 All cabins have air-conditioning and portholes.

 All the cabins have: